SRC-technology/SRC/README.md

 We value _transparency, curiosity, and audacity_.

-This methodology, inspired by one of our values, means that all of our official documents, modulo some sensitive information being redacted, will be made available publicly in this repository.
+This open methodology, inspired by one of our values, means that all of our official documents, modulo some sensitive information being redacted, will be made available publicly in this Git repository.

 Here you will find: